1 Abstract¶

 For each of the filter bands:

-1. band_u
+band_u

-2. band_g
+band_g

-3. band_r
+band_r

-4. band_i
+band_i

-5. band_z
+band_z

-6. band_y
+band_y

 And two mixed color datasets mixing the filter bands:

-1. color_gri
+color_gri

-2. color_riz
+color_riz

-To access these HiPS datasets, append the name of the dataset to /api/hips/images at the domain of the Science Platform deployment, https://data.lsst.cloud.
+.
 We may, over the course of DP0.2, add additonal datasets under the same URL.

-The /images path component is in anticipation of possibly adding HiPS data sets of non-image survey data (such as catalogs) in the future.
+path component is in anticipation of possibly adding HiPS data sets of non-image survey data (such as catalogs) in the future.

 In the future, we will rework the URL structure for the Rubin Science Platform to use separate domains for separate aspects and services provided by the platform.
 This allows isolation between services by moving them into separate trust domains, and is discussed at length in SQR-051.

-Once that work is done, HiPS (like many other services) will move to its own domain.
 The long-term approach will require generating a separate authentication cookie specifically for HiPS (see the Google Cloud Storage design), so that domain will not be shared with other services.
-The domain will probably be something like hips.api.<domain> or hips-<release>.api.<domain>, where <domain> is the parent domain of that deployment of the Rubin Science Platform (such as data.lsst.cloud) and <release> is an identifier for a data release.

 At that time, we will also add a way of distinguishing between HiPS trees for different data releases, either by adding the data release to the domain or as a top-level path element in front of the HiPS path, whichever works best with the layout of the underlying storage and the capabilities of Google CDN.
-We will then serve the HiPS data sets for each data release from separate URLs, using a similar configuration for each data set that requires authentication.
-This will also make it easier to remove the authentication requirement for the HiPS data set for older releases, when they become public.
-The paths to the image HiPS data sets will then be /images/band_[ugrizy] or /images/color_[ugrizy], dropping /api/hips from the paths discussed above.

-5 HiPS list and registration
+5 HiPS list and registration¶

 The HIPS standard has a somewhat confused concept of a “HIPS server,” which publishes one or more HiPS surveys.
 Each HiPS server is supposed to publish a HiPS list, which provides metadata for all of the surveys published by that server.
 It’s unclear how this is intended to interact with authentication, since HiPS surveys are normally public.